-First, make sure that the issue you’re dealing with is actually loose skin and not simply extra body fat.
+First, ensure that the issue you’re dealing with is loose skin and not extra body fat.

-While calipers are useful for this type of testing, most moms don’t have access to this type of test, so instead, here’s an at home trick: Pinch the area you’re concerned with and if you can grab more than a few millimeters of skin, there’s more fat in there to lose.
+While calipers are useful for this type of testing, most moms don’t have access to this type of test.
+Instead, here’s an at-home trick: Pinch the area you’re concerned with.
+If you can grab more than a few millimeters of skin, there’s more fat in there to lose.
 Until you lose that fat, your skin has no reason to return to its former size and tightness.

-In many cases, when you work on lowering your body fat percentage first, you will burn off that stubborn subcutaneous fat on your stomach and the problem of what appears to be loose skin will take care of itself.
+Most women must be at or below 17-18% body fat before addressing the skin issue.
+In many cases, when you work on lowering your body fat percentage first, you will burn off that stubborn subcutaneous fat on your stomach, and the problem of what appears to be loose skin will take care of itself.

-If that’s not the case for you, though, and you find yourself still wondering how to get rid of loose skin after weight loss, here are a few tricks that I’ve experienced first hand that work for both me and my clients . . .
+If that’s not the case for you, though, and you still wonder how to get rid of loose skin after weight loss, here are a few tricks that have worked for both my clients and me.

-4 Tips Get Rid of Loose Skin after Pregnancy
+4 Tips to Get Rid of Loose Skin after Pregnancy